zeroc-ice/ice/README.md

 [![Build Status](https://travis-ci.org/zeroc-ice/ice.svg?branch=master)](https://travis-ci.org/zeroc-ice/ice)

-# Internet Communications Engine (Ice)
+# Ice - Comprehensive RPC Framework

-Ice is a comprehensive RPC framework that helps you build distributed applications with minimal effort.
+Ice is a comprehensive RPC framework that helps you network your software with minimal effort.
 Ice takes care of all interactions with low-level network programming interfaces and allows you to focus your efforts on your application logic.
 When using Ice, there is no need to worry about details such as opening network connections, serializing and deserializing data for network transmission, or retrying failed connection attempts (to name just a few of dozens of such low-level details).

-You can find download instructions for the latest release of Ice [here](https://zeroc.com/download.html).
-Otherwise you can use this GitHub repository to build from source.
-See [branches](#branches) for more information.
+You can download Ice releases from [ZeroC's website](https://zeroc.com/downloads/ice).
+Use this GitHub repository to build from source; see [branches](#branches) for more information.

 ## Languages

-Ice is available for the following programming languages:
+Ice supports the following programming languages:

 - C#
 - C++